-Many of us have recently familiarized ourselves with the term “intern”.
+Many of us have recently familiarized ourselves with the term “intern.”
 In case you still haven’t crossed paths with this term, today is your lucky day.
-Interns are mainly students or trainees who are trying to gain work experience or trying to meet certain qualifications regardless of getting payed.
-In most universities, internship programs are obligatory for students to complete their bachelor degrees.
+Interns are mainly students or trainees who are trying to gain work experience or trying to meet certain qualifications regardless of getting paid.
+In most universities, internship programs are obligatory for students to complete their bachelor's degrees.

-always work to your advantage.
-When you hire interns in your company, you are automatically hiring the freshest breed of soon to be employees.
+Fresh perspectives always work to your advantage.
+When you hire interns in your company, you are automatically hiring the freshest breed of soon-to-be employees.
 What you’d want to do is learn from them as much as they are learning from you.
-The fact that they are continuing students or fresh graduates means that you have a front row seat in the recent finding and lessons that universities strive to teach all over the world.
+The fact that they are continuing students or fresh graduates means that you have a front-row seat in the recent findings and lessons that universities strive to teach all over the world.

-come hand in hand with your next interns.
-Being part of gen Z means that those individuals were born with a smart phone in their hands.
-Although you might be a young entrepreneur, it is always useful to get some help from individuals who have technology in their genes, whether it being software, or social media.
+Tech-savvy individuals come hand in hand with your next interns.
+Being part of Gen Z means that those individuals were born with a smartphone in their hands.
+Although you might be a young entrepreneur, it is always useful to get some help from individuals who have technology in their genes, whether it's software or social media.

-period sounds great.
+A low-budget training period sounds great.
 So many interns end up showing potential and success in the internship program you offer.
-It would be a shame to let go of them as soon as their internship is over.
-Many companies are lucky to have an intern who got familiar with all the ins and outs of their work.
+It would be a shame to let them go as soon as their internship is over.
+Many companies are lucky to have an intern who gets familiar with all the ins and outs of their work.
 Those interns make exceptional job candidates considering they have already gone through thorough training.

-is too good to be true.
-What if I tell you that having interns will provide you that.
-When a student gets their first job in which they are happy, there won’t be a person in their inner circle that doesn’t hear about it.
-Those gen Z individuals who still have a wide range of contact can act as great brand advocates.
+Free advertisement is too good to be true.
+What if I tell you that having interns will provide you with that?
+When a student gets their first job in which they are happy, there won’t be a person in their inner circle who doesn’t hear about it.
+Those Gen Z individuals who still have a wide range of contacts can act as great brand advocates.

-.
+A budget-friendly set of hands.
 Keep in mind that interns can't and should not replace employees.
 You can either hire an intern with no salary, or you can give that intern a salary that suits you considering the circumstances.
-Interns need your help as much as you need theirs, so keep that in mind while developing an internship program and deciding on whether your intern will get a salary or not.
-Moreover, paid internships attracts better candidates and employees that are more eligible.
-Keep in mind that internships should be like a training that provides a full educational experience regardless of it being paid or not.
+Interns need your help as much as you need theirs, so keep that in mind while developing an internship program and deciding whether your intern will get a salary or not.
+Moreover, paid internships attract better candidates and employees who are more eligible.
+Keep in mind that internships should be like training that provides a full educational experience regardless of whether it's paid or not.